oppahero/fylo-dark-theme-landing-page/README.md

-# Frontend Mentor - Fylo dark theme landing page solution
+# Fylo dark theme landing page

-This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+This is my solution to the Fylo dark theme landing page challenge on Frontend Mentor

 ## Table of contents